Quadratic rates of asymptotic regularity for the Tikhonov-Mann iteration: The Tikhonov-Mann iteration

 We define the {\em Tikhonov-Mann iteration} starting with $x_0\in C$ as follows:

 where

 with $u \in C$ and $(\lambda_n)_{n\in\N}, (\beta_n)_{n\in\N}$ sequences in $[0, 1]$.

-Remark that if $X$ is a normed space, $C=X$ and $u:=0$, then $y_n=\beta_nx_n$, hence \eqref{def-TKM-W} becomes \eqref{eq:krasnoselskii-mann-modified}.
-Therefore, our iteration $(x_n)$ is a generalization to the nonlinear setting of $W$-hyperbolic spaces of the modified Krasnoselskii-Mann iteration introduced in \cite{BotCseMei19}.
+Remark that if $X$ is a normed space, $C=X$ and $u=0$, then $u_n=\beta_nx_n$, hence \eqref{def-TKM-W} becomes \eqref{eq:krasnoselskii-mann-modified}.
+Therefore, our iteration $(x_n)$ is a generalization to the nonlinear setting of $W$-hyperbolic spaces of the modified Mann iteration introduced in \cite{BotCseMei19}.

 \begin{lemma} Let $p$ be a fixed point of $T$.
 Define